osmcode/osmium-tool/man/osmium-check-refs.md

 # DESCRIPTION

 Ways in OSM files refer to OSM nodes; relations refer to nodes, ways, or other relations.
-This command checks whether all objects referenced in the input file are also present in the input file.
+This command checks whether all objects *referenced* in the input file are also *present* in the input file.

 Referential integrity is often broken in extracts.
 This can lead to problems with some uses of the OSM data.
 Use this command to make sure your data is good.

-This command will do the check in one pass through the input data.
-It needs enough main memory to store all temporary data.
-Largest memory need will be 1 bit for each node ID, thats roughly 500 MB these days (Summer 2015).

-If the option -r is not given, this command will only check if all nodes references in ways are in the file, with the option, relations will also be checked.
+If the option -r is not given, this command will only check if all nodes referenced in ways are in the file, with the option, relations will also be checked.

 This command expects the input file to be ordered in the usual way: First nodes in order of ID, then ways in order of ID, then relations in order of ID.

+This command will only work for OSM data files, not OSM history files or change files.

 # OPTIONS